 I highly recommend using fresh blueberries over frozen blueberries, as you will not get as much liquid.

-However frozen blueberries (I buy an organic brand from Coles) still works well and tastes just as amazing.
+However, frozen blueberries (I buy an organic brand from Coles) still works well and taste just as amazing.
 You just have to be prepared for a bit more liquid.

-If any of your guests have a nut allergy, then you can also make it nut free by increasing the coconut to replaced the flaked almonds.
+If you or any of your guests have a nut allergy, then you can also make it nut-free by increasing the coconut to replace the flaked almonds.

 Looking for other baked dessert recipes?
 Try these:

 Lastly, I would love to hear from you if you make this recipe.
 You can either leave a comment and/or give this recipe a rating!
 If you do make this recipe, please tag me on Instagram!
 It really makes my day when I see your creations of my recipes.